 IPG and financial professionals receive compensation from investment product sponsors and other third parties in connection with investments that IPG customers make in securities such as mutual funds, and alternative investments.
 Some types of third-party compensation are received by IPG and shared with financial professionals, and other types are retained only by IPG.
-For more information about the third-party compensation IPG receives, the investment product sponsors and other third parties that pay IPG the compensation, and related conflicts of interest, please see the Third-Party Compensation and Related Conflicts of Interest on investipg.com/disclosures.html.
+For more information about the third-party compensation IPG receives, the investment product sponsors and other third parties that pay IPG the compensation, and related conflicts of interest, please see the Third-Party Compensation and Related Conflicts of Interest on https://investipg.com/disclosures-regulation-bi/.

-Third Party Compensation Shared by IPG and Financial Professionals Trail Compensation
+Third Party Compensation Shared by IPG and Financial Professionals Trail Compensation annuities, and alternative investments.

-IPG and its financial professionals receive ongoing compensation from certain investment products such as mutual funds, annuities and alternative investments.
 This compensation (commonly known as trails or Rule 12b-1 fees) is typically paid from the assets of the investment product under a distribution or servicing arrangement with the investment sponsor and is calculated as an annual percentage of assets invested by IPG customers.
 The more assets you invest in the product, the more we will be paid in these fees.
 Therefore, we have an incentive to encourage you to increase the size of your investment.
 The amount of trails received varies from product to product.
 This creates an incentive to recommend a product that pays a higher trail rather than a lower trail.
 We also have an incentive to recommend a product that pays trails (regardless of amount) rather than products that do not pay trails.
 For more information about trail compensation received with respect to a particular investment, please refer to the prospectus or offering document for the investment.